meerkat-tools/Fetal-T2star-Recon/README.md

-# Fetal-T2star-Recon
+# FOREST - Fetal Organ T2* Relaxometry at Low Field Strength
 Here, we present an automatic pipeline for quantitatively analyzing fetal body organs using T2* relaxometry as described in Payette et al "An Automated Pipeline for Quantitative T2* Fetal Body MRI and Segmentation at Low Field" - https://link.springer.com/chapter/10.1007/978-3-031-43990-2_34

 The pipieline was developed and tested on Ubuntu 20.04.

+New: We have added an automatic pipeline for quantitatively analyzing fetal brain tissues using T2* relaxometry!!

-Note: The script is currently a work in progress for sharing, everything is hard-coded for local computers.
+Note: The script is currently a work in progress for sharing.
 We are in the process of making the pipeline more distributable via a Docker container

 ## Software pre-requisites: